totalspectrum/p2_vga_text/README.txt

 FONT
 ----
-The font is an 8xN bitmap, but it's laid out a bit differently from most
+The font is an 8xN or 16xN bitmap, but it's laid out a bit differently from most fonts:
-fonts:

 (1) The characters are all placed in one row in the bitmap; that is, byte 0 is the first row of character 0, byte 1 is the first row of